-Repair any damaged If you’re constructing a new fence, look closely in the increasing variety of fencing materials.
+Repair any damage if you’re constructing a new fence, look closely in the increasing variety of fencing materials.
 Ensure your fence complies with local codes and does not encroach on town or neighbouring properties.
-Be sure to call your regional all-natural gas utility or Telephone before You Dig agency to make sure you don’t have an accident and reach on an underground gas line or other buried utility.
+Be sure to call your regional all-natural gas utility or telephone before you dig agency to make sure you don’t have an accident and reach on an underground gas line or other buried utility.

 Now’s a good time to scatter the paths in your garage doors.